 - Car: 4 hours, 195 miles (314 kilometers)

 London North Eastern Railway (LNER) runs services to Leeds Station from London Kings Cross every half hour.
-The trip takes about 2 hours and 20 minutes.
+The trip takes about 2 hours, 20 minutes.
 The cheapest train fares are those designated "Advance."
-How far in advance depends upon the journey as most rail companies offer advance fares on a first come first served basis.
+How far in advance depends upon the journey, as most rail companies offer advance fares on a first-come, first-served basis.
 Advance tickets are usually sold as one-way or "single" tickets.
-Whether or not you buy advance tickets, always compare the "single" ticket price to the round trip or "return" price as it is often cheaper to buy two single tickets rather than one round trip ticket.
+Whether or not you buy advance tickets, always compare the "single" ticket price to the round trip or "return" price because it is often cheaper to buy two single tickets rather than one round-trip ticket.

-National Express Coaches operate busses from London to Leeds from Victoria Coach Station.
+National Express Coaches operates buses from London to Leeds from Victoria Coach Station.
 Buses leave every half hour until 11:30 a.m. and then hourly until 8 p.m.
 The journey takes about 4 hours, 30 minutes and bus tickets can be purchased online.

 National Express offers a limited number of "funfare" promotional tickets that are very cheap.
 These can only be purchased online and they are usually posted on the website a month to a few weeks before the trip.
 It is worth checking the website fare finder to see if "funfare" tickets are available for your chosen journey.

-Other bus companies like BlaBlaBus and Megabus also service the route between London and Leeds and leave from Victoria Coach Station, as well.
-You can find fares as low as £6 or £20 on both of their websites.
+Other bus companies like BlaBlaBus and Megabus also service the route between London and Leeds and leave from Victoria Coach Station as well.
+You can find fares as low as $7 or $25 on both of their websites.
 When booking your ticket, don't forget to take rush hour into account.
-A bad spat of traffic leaving London could add over an hour on the road to your total travel time.
+A bad spat of traffic leaving London could add more than an hour to your total travel time.

-Leeds is 195 miles north of London and the total journey by car will take you about 3 hours and 40 minutes to complete, barring traffic.
-However, the main highways are usually always busy, so realistically it will probably take you over 4 hours to arrive.
+Leeds is 195 miles north of London and the total journey by car will take you about 3 hours, 40 minutes to complete, barring traffic.
+However, the main highways are usually busy, so realistically it will probably take you over 4 hours to arrive.

 What to See in Leeds

-If you mistakenly took the train to Leeds instead of Leeds Castle, you can still see some pretty grand homes around Leeds like the Tudor-Jacobean Temple Newsam House or the Palladian-style Harewood House.
-If you're more into beer, there's been a lot of excitement over Yorkshire's brewing scene, so you'll want to be sure to check out breweries like Quirky Ales and Northern Monk Brewing Company.
+If you mistakenly took the train to Leeds instead of Leeds Castle, you can still see some grand homes around the city like the Tudor-Jacobean Temple Newsam House or the Palladian-style Harewood House.
+If you're more into beer, there's a lot of excitement over Yorkshire's brewing scene, so you'll want to be sure to check out breweries like Quirky Ales and Northern Monk Brewing Company.